arne-schroppe/jsgb/README.md

-Jelly Splash for the Game Boy
+A game for the Game Boy in which you connect jellies, which might or might not splash.